williamwang256/csc413-project/README.md

 ./run-transformer.sh
 ```

-> We also provide a copy of our fine-tuned model weights here, for ViT.
+> **NOTE:** We also provide a copy of our fine-tuned model weights here, for ViT.
 You can download this file, extract it in your working directory, and run `python3 transformers.py -a -e -p` to skip training and just evaluate and plot the attention map and loss/accuracy curves.

 ## References